 Think: Birthday, hire date, good days for contact, address, personality type, bio, headshot, link to job description or Trello board where she keeps her tasks.

 By the way—my FAVORITE team resources are from my client Nancy Ray Photography.
 That’s unbiased, I promise!
-Nancy’s got the best little $39 “Effective Hiring Process” shop guide if you’re planning on hiring for the first time (again, not an affiliate, I just used it when I was first hiring, before I even knew Nancy, and it was amazing!) and Foundations in Team Building course.
+Nancy’s got the best little “Effective Hiring Process” freebie if you’re planning on hiring for the first time (again, not an affiliate, I just used it when I was first hiring before I even knew Nancy, and it was amazing!) and all her team-building resources are listed here.

 Think: More hub stuff—where you get things printed, links to all the software you use to run the business, financial info (EIN, banking info, etc.), legal info (trademarks, legal paper links, your lawyer’s number), color coding info, etc.